abhinavsharma/hypersearch/README.md

 ***

-**Hypersearch enhances all major search engines (Google, DuckDuckGo, Amazon, etc.) with results from trusted sources in the sidebar and removing results from blocked sources**
+**Hyperweb enhances all major search engines (Google, DuckDuckGo, Amazon, etc.) with results from trusted sources in the sidebar and removing results from blocked sources**